Muisca raft: Description

 The Muisca raft is a small votive offering made from an alloy of gold, silver, and copper.
 It measures 19.5 cm long, by 10.2 cm wide, by 10.1 cm high.
-The raft contains eleven human figures — a central, large seated figure representing the chief or cacique, surrounded by ten smaller figures, representing attendants and oarsmen, some of whom wear masks.
+The raft contains eleven human figures – a central, large seated figure representing the chief or cacique, surrounded by ten smaller figures, representing attendants and oarsmen, some of whom wear masks.
 The figures rest on top of an oval-shaped reed raft, which is composed of a triangle-patterned central support structure, with wire coils around the perimeter.
 Like most Muisca goldworking, there are no figures-in-the-round; each figure is cast as a flat plaque, adorned on the front side with wire-like details and gold jewelry.

 The surface of the piece is unpolished and appears crude in comparison to Muisca jewelry, but like other votive offerings, the Muisca raft was not intended to be decorative but rather a symbolic offering; the appearance of this piece was typical for its use.
 Microscopic examination did not reveal any joint anywhere on the raft; the piece, and every ornamental detail, including dangling gold decorations, was created in a single pour of gold.
 The manufacturing process was intensive; the entire process, from shaping a beeswax template to breaking the mould and revealing the gold piece, likely required hundreds of hours of work undertaken by a single craftsperson.

 Main figure

 The central figure, the cacique, is naked, seated, and folds his arms over his chest in a W pattern, a common feature in Muisca gold pieces.
 He wears a large rectangular nose pendant, adorned with bird heads and trapezoidal decorations, as well as a headdress and possibly a crown.
 Additional trapezoidal adornments can be seen: three pendants, two ear pendants, and three others around the body.
-He is seated on a duho (a small chair with a high backrest), and leaning backwards.
+He is seated on a duho (a small chair with a high backrest), and leaning backward.
 The cacique is surrounded by banners and feather-like projections.

-The main figure’s importance is apparent from his size and his richly adorned body.
+The main figure's importance is apparent from his size and his richly adorned body.
 The nose pendant is also significant in identifying the chief; according to one Spanish chronicler, future caciques were locked in houses from a young age and when they emerged years later, they pierced their ears and wore gold nose pendants to indicate their new status.
 Nose pendants were among the most detailed and ornate items in Muisca goldworking.
 The duho is also associated with the chief, and it is significant that none of the figures that surround the central figure face him—a sign of reverence to the cacique.